-The budget reflected in the financial statement has been amended from the original final amounts in accordance with State statutes.
+The District adheres to the Local Government Budget Act Incorporated within the statutes of Nevada The budget reflected in the financial statement has been amended from the original final amounts in accordance with State statutes.

 In accordance with State statute, actual expenditures generally may not exceed appropriations of the general governmental function of the General Fund.